A Journey Within and Beyond Bipolar Disorder

 Simultaneously, if she applies too much compression to a recording, it becomes very flat and loses its appealing, lively quality.
 Therefore, a good sound engineer finds a balance between reducing the upper and lower frequencies, making sure she does not drain the life out of the song.
 People with bipolar disorder face the same dilemma – how to reduce the painful frequencies coming through them, to make life’s intensity more tolerable, without flattening their richness.

-People who are eligible for the diagnosis of bipolar disorder experience the amplitude of their waves as well as the rhythm of their cycling between highs and lows in more exaggerated ways than the rest of the population.
+People who are eligible for the diagnosis of bipolar disorder experience the amplitude of their waves and the rhythm of their cycling between highs and lows in more exaggerated ways than the rest of the population.
 They are outliers on the bell curve, with special sensitivities.
-They have experiences, both positive and negative, which are more extreme and intense than people who can’t access frequencies in those ranges.
+They have positive and negative experiences, which are more extreme and intense than people who cannot access frequencies in those ranges.

-Bipolar disorder is frequently misdiagnosed, confused with other disorders for the simple reason that it has a little bit of a lot of things in it – it can look like substance abuse, major depression, anxiety, psychosis, narcissism.
+Bipolar disorder is frequently misdiagnosed, confused with other disorders for the simple reason that it has a little bit of a lot of things in it – it can look like substance abuse, depression, anxiety, psychosis, narcissism.
 So a careful diagnosis will look at an overall life pattern.
-Like all diagnoses, it is important to name it, and it will likely bring relief to treat it if it is a problem – if it is painful, disruptive, counterproductive, or toxic to your being, relationships, and life.
+Like all diagnoses, it is important to name it.
+It will likely bring relief to treat it if it is a problem – if it is painful, disruptive, counterproductive, or toxic to your being, relationships, and life.

-People with bipolar disorder are highly susceptible to substance abuse problems, for the obvious reason that a person attempting to stabilize and soften the edges of her experience may self-medicate.
-Typically a poly-substance pattern appears – something to help sedate when the ups are uncomfortable, and something to try to pull herself out of depression when the downs are uncomfortable, as well as an overall attempt to stabilize the cycling to experience more internal coherence.
+People with bipolar disorder are highly susceptible to substance abuse problems for the obvious reason that a person attempting to stabilize and soften the edges of her experience may self-medicate.
+Typically a poly-substance pattern appears – something to help sedate when the ups are uncomfortable and something to try to pull herself out of depression when the downs are uncomfortable, and an overall attempt to stabilize the cycling to experience more internal coherence.